chrisl8/Orac/Readme.md

 # Package updating for the Insane

-I'm not suggesting this is a good idea, but you can force all of the Python packages to update, and force pip to use the latest code from github for OVOS by doing this:
+I'm not suggesting this is a good idea, but you can force all the Python packages to update, and force pip to use the latest code from GitHub for OVOS by doing this:

  - Be root
 sudo su -